corcor27/Introduction_to_R/_episodes/12-cluster.md

 It is inevitable, at some point you will need help.
 For most people it is impossible to remember every facet of the R language.
 As such, you will often need to familiarise yourself with the functionality of some aspect of the R language.
 The help panel built into RStudio is an excellent starting resource.

-Head to the console we will request some help about a function we used in the pre-worksheet.
+Head to the console, we will request some help about a function we used in the pre-worksheet.
 Type:

 ```
 ? getwd()
 ```
 {: .input}

+>***Note:*** You may have notice that RStudio is attempting to autocomplete your commands.
+> This can be very useful and efficient but can also lead to you running the wrong commands if you are not paying attention.

 {% include figure.html max-width="100%" file="/fig/helpwithfunctions.png"
 alt="Help pane showing getwd() function" caption="Figure 1: Your help pane should now contain this information" %}

->***Note:*** You may have notice that RStudio is attempting to autocomplete your commands.
-> This can be very useful and efficient but can also lead to you running the wrong commands if you are not paying attention.
+### Help output

 Each help page is broken down into these sections:
 * **Description:** An extended description of what the function does.